devarda/github-takeout/README.md

 - Download a list of all your starred Gists as a CSV
 - Download a list of all your starred Repositories as a CSV

 Look at the code for the options you can use to customize the scripts to your needs.
-Start from the bin folder and work your way up to the function files where you can hack the fields you want to include in the CSV files, or adjust the options.
-There are hidden options such as excluding the Gists you have created while downloading all your starred Gists.
-This is so that it wouldn't duplicate with the Gists you have downloaded if you were downloading it all, but it may be useful to disable that for some other use case.
+Start from the [bin](./bin) folder and work your way up to the [function files](./lib) where you can hack the fields you want to include in the CSV files, or adjust the options.
+There are hidden options such as excluding the Gists you have _starred_ but _belong to you_.
+This is so that it wouldn't duplicate with the Gists when you would download _your Gists_ **and** _your starred Gists_, but it may be useful to disable that for some other use case.

 ## Usage